charbelsan/corn-plant-disease-classification/README.md

 a `corn_data` folder is created in the current project folder.

-# Taining
+# Training
-the architecture of the model to train is defined in the model.py file and configuration parameters in config.json
+the architecture of the model(resnet) to train is defined in the model.py file and configuration parameters in config.json

 Train the model
  ```bash